 If you’re tempted to write off the Puranas as mere mythology, you should first consider the following:

-- The Puranic date for the formation of our solar system is 4.563 billion years ago.
+- The age of the sun according to the Puranas is 4.563 billion years.
 The current estimate within the scientific community is 4.567 billion years ago.

-- The Puranic date for Earth’s most recent mass extinction is 251.152 million years ago.
+- The Permian mass extinction is recorded in the Puranas as happening 251.152 million years ago.
 The current estimate within the scientific community is 251.9 million years ago.

 In this way, the universal timeline of Vedic cosmology closely matches the timeline of modern science.
 In addition, the Puranas accurately describe many, many other scientific phenomena that have only recently been understood in contemporary scientific circles, such as: